pioz/manifestly/README.md

-# Manifestify
+# Manifestly

 Generates `manifest.json` file with all the necessary icons resized.

 Simple cli tool to generate icons for your webapp for every device with PWA support.
-Manifestify do boring things for you:
+Manifestly do boring things for you:

 - 🖼 Cut and resize webapp icons
 - ⚙️ Optimize icons with [Pngcrush](https://pmt.sourceforge.io/pngcrush/)